-Family heating and cooling is a major industry; find ways on how you can help the environment through these 10 environment-friendly measures.
+Family heating and cooling is a significant industry; find ways to help the environment through these ten environment-friendly measures.

 Energy is crucial in our day-to-day life, be it in family heating and cooling, transportation, powering our appliances and lighting.
-There are lots of ways to save money and energy by just doing some minor changes in our routines.
+There are many ways to save money and energy by just making some minor changes in our routines.

 The following ten tips can help you start your green initiatives: